If you want to succeed in life, no matter what “success” means to you, you need to develop an abundance mindset.

 If you can’t find people who are willing to listen to your big plans and support you, don’t worry.

 The most important thing here is finding a way to be in touch with those dreams and plans constantly.

 To do so, I highly recommend you describe your dream life or perfect day in a note on your phone, for example, and read it every night before going to sleep.

 The more you think about something, the more power you give to it, remember?

 5. Share what you have

-Sharing your money, your time, your love, your knowledge or anything else puts you in the right mindset and this is why: you can only give to others what you already have.
+Sharing your money, time, love, knowledge, or anything else puts you in the right mindset, and this is why: you can only give others what you already have.

 6. Practice gratitude